h4gen/roblox-ai-vibe-coder/README.md

 The project consists of three main layers:

-1.  **Python Wrapper (`roblox_ai.py`)**: The brain.
-It manages the Gemini session, connects to the MCP server, and translates AI intent into Lua commands.
+1.  **Orchestrator (`roblox_ai.py`)**: An event-driven brain built with Python 3.11's `asyncio.TaskGroup`.
+It manages a central event queue for text and voice, handling real-time interruptions and Gemini 3 Flash multimodal sessions.
 2.  **Virtual Tool Layer (`tools/`)**: Definitions and Lua templates that map high-level AI actions (like `generate_procedural_terrain`) to optimized Luau execution.
-3.  **Roblox Studio MCP Server**: A binary (e.g., `rbx-studio-mcp`) that acts as a bridge, receiving Luau code from the Python wrapper and executing it directly inside the active Studio session.
+3.  **Roblox Studio MCP Server**: A binary (e.g., `rbx-studio-mcp`) that acts as a bridge, receiving Luau code from the orchestrator and executing it directly inside the active Studio session.

 ## 🚀 Getting Started